2006 Georgia Bulldogs football team: Auburn

 Coming into the game with Auburn, Georgia's program seemed to be in shambles.
 It had lost four of its last five games, including rare losses to Vanderbilt and Kentucky.
 Georgia set the tone on their opening drive when Matthew Stafford found A.J.
 Bryant for a 53-yard gain down to the Auburn 8 yard line.
 Kregg Lumpkin took it in from there, and Georgia never looked back.
 Georgia seemed to reverse all of its ill fortunes in an explosive second quarter that saw them score 23 points and take a 30–7 lead into the lockers at halftime.
 The second quarter featured contributions from both the offense and the defense: a 30-yard interception return for a touchdown by Tra Battle, a one-yard touchdown run by Brannan Southerland, a 14-yard touchdown pass from Stafford to Kregg Lumpkin and a 34-yard field goal by Gordon Ely-Kelso.

-Week 11 Cingular All-America Player of the Week Nominee / SEC Defensive Player of the Week / National Defensive Player Of The Week: Defensive back Tra Battle for his performance against Auburn which included three interceptions, one of which was returned by Battle for a touchdown.
+Defensive back Tra Battle was named Week 11 Cingular All-America Player of the Week Nominee, SEC Defensive Player of the Week, and National Defensive Player Of The Week for his performance against Auburn which included three interceptions, one of which was returned by Battle for a touchdown.

-SEC Freshman of the Week: Freshman quarterback Matthew Stafford for his performance against Auburn in which he completed 14 of 20 passes for 219 yards and a touchdown and rushed for 83 yards on seven attempts with a touchdown.
+Freshman quarterback Matthew Stafford was named SEC Freshman of the Week for his performance against Auburn in which he completed 14 of 20 passes for 219 yards and a touchdown and rushed for 83 yards on seven attempts with a touchdown.